dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 **TODO**: Screenshot of the engraving, engraved files STL link for reference.
 {: .text-justify}

-Finally, as I planned to heavily rely on the tenting solution, I used the wrist rests open-sourced [here] **TODO: Add links to wrist rest STLs**, and manually added some infills to reduce resin usage, as well as might a little bit taller to better suit personal preference.
+Finally, as I planned to heavily rely on the tenting solution, I used the wrist rests open-sourced [here] **TODO: Add links to wrist rest STLs**.
+The wrist rests were made a bit taller to match with the tents height, with some manually added infills to save up resin.
 {: .text-justify}

 Printing with a FormLabs printer requires the STL files to be sliced with the *PreForm* software.
-For this *Crystaldis* build, the aesthetics of the clear casse were relatively important.
+For this *Crystaldis* build, the aesthetics of the clear case were relatively important.
 However, the 3D printing process requires support structures that would be spread arbitrarily over the cases, when using the automatic generation option in PreForm.
 Then, the supports must then be broken, which unfortunately leaves some small, but hard to miss dots and scratches both in and outside the cases.
 While the outside support remain can be polished out fairly easily, the ones in the inner side of the case can pose some challenge.
 I ended up manually editing the supports to make the polishing easier.
 On a side, the automatically generated supports can be overly generous, which ends up costing in resin.